oneal2000/DRAGIN/README.md

 # DRAGIN

+**📢 News: this work has been accepted at the ACL 2024 main conference!**

+**If you find our project interesting or helpful, we would appreciate it if you could give us a star!
+Your support is a tremendous encouragement to us!**

-Welcome to the official GitHub repository for DRAGIN (Dynamic Retrieval Augmented Generation based on the real-time Information Needs of LLMs), a dynamic RAG framework designed to enhance the text generation capabilities of Large Language Models (LLMs) by intelligently deciding when and what to retrieve during the generation process.
+**Welcome to the official GitHub repository for our ACL 2024 Main Conference Full paper: DRAGIN** (Dynamic Retrieval Augmented Generation based on the real-time Information Needs of LLMs), a dynamic RAG framework designed to enhance the text generation capabilities of Large Language Models (LLMs) by intelligently deciding when and what to retrieve during the generation process.

 ## Overview